 The NIR band (B5 for OLI and B8A for MSI) is used for the cross-correlation analysis.
-The base (reference) image is defined by the most recent nadir Sentinel-2 acquisition that contains at least 70% valid (cloud-free, non-null) data within the tile frame.
+The base (reference) image is defined by the less cloudy Sentinel-2 data selected among the data with baseline processing version v02.04 and a spatial coverage higher than 70% of the tile.
+A unique image is selected per tile using data acquired prior December 31st, 2016.

-The warped image corresponds to all Landsat-8 data and Sentinel-2 tiles that are not selected as mostnadir.
+The warped image corresponds to all Landsat-8 data and Sentinel-2 tiles with baseline processing version prior to v02.04.